stocnet/migraph/README.md

 The diffusion models include not only SI and threshold models, but also SIS, SIR, SIRS, SIER, and SIERS.

-Plot methods for all outputs assist with interpretation and communication.

 ## Installation